CarlitosDavid/fix-horiseon-code/README.md

 # fix-horiseon-code

-Horiseon html and css have a few mistake hidden in the code
+Horiseon's html and css have a few mistake hidden in the code
-    Horiseon code comes from coding bootcamp challenge. when I view the source code I notice minor problems with the html and css.
+    Horiseon code comes from coding bootcamp challenge
+     1. HTML CSS Git challenge: Code Refactor. when I view the source code I notice minor problems with the html and css.
+    Changes I did are as follow.

 ## what I updated on html